aws-samples/eks-multi-cluster-gitops/README.md

 This repo contains the configuration of the management cluster and Kubernetes manifests representing the workload clusters, their configuration and the applications running within them.
 While these are represented as directories within this single repositories, the system assumes that they are split into multiple separate repositories - which allows for finer-grained permissions and version control over each separate part.
 The directories should be divided into the following repositories:

-## Deployment
-Please refer to [the initial setup](./initial-setup) for deploying the system.
-Also refer to [scenarios](./scenarios.md) for the instructions related to various scenarios (e.g. creating a new workload cluster, deleting a workload cluster, onboarding a new microservice/application and deploying it to one or more of the workload clusters).

-Please refer to [Clean-up](./clean-up) for un-deploying the system.

-## Enabling IRSA
+## IAM roles for service accounts (IRSA)
-IRSA configuration varies widely for different tools.
+IAM roles for service accounts (IRSA) configuration varies widely for different tools.
 It may not be feasible to individually list the configuration steps for each of the tools.
 This section provides the overall architecture and lists the main configuration steps for key tools like Crossplane and External Secrets Operator.

 There are various parts to get IRSA working.
 The major ones are:
   1. IAM IDP pointing to the EKS cluster OIDC endpoint